-On April 10th, Kevin Lam spoke at the fifth event in the Grassroots Speakers Series.
-Kevin is the Organizing Director of the Asian American Resource Workshop, an organization working for the empowerment of the Asian Pacific American community to achieve its full participation in U.S. society.
-At AARW, Kevin coordinates the Dorchester Organizing & Training Initiative (DOT-I), a leadership development and organizing program for Vietnamese young adults.
+On April 10, 2018, Kevin Lam spoke at the fifth event in our Grassroots Speakers Series.
+Kevin is the Organizing Director of the Asian American Resource Workshop (AARW), an organization working for the empowerment of the Asian Pacific American community to achieve its full participation in U.S. society.
+At AARW, Kevin coordinates the Dorchester Organizing & Training Initiative (DOT-I), a leadership development and organizing program for young Vietnamese adults.

 Watch our recording of his talk: